ayatokura/ai-openscale/getting-started.md

 - Learn more about [viewing and interpreting the data](/docs/services/ai-openscale?topic=ai-openscale-it-ov) and [monitoring explainability](/docs/services/ai-openscale?topic=ai-openscale-ie-ov).

-- To learn more about Watson OpenScale in action, see [How AI picks the highlights from Wimbledon fairly and fast](https://www.ibmbigdatahub.com/blog/ai-picks-highlights-wimbledon-fairly-fast){: external}
+- To learn more about {{site.data.keyword.aios_short}} in action, see [How AI picks the highlights from Wimbledon fairly and fast](https://www.ibmbigdatahub.com/blog/ai-picks-highlights-wimbledon-fairly-fast){: external}